wmeints/ml-quickstart-guide/README.md

+# Machine Learning Quick Start Guide

+Welcome to the machine learning quick start guide course.
+We're pleased to present to you a very fast paced introduction into the world of machine learning.

 ## Goal for this training

 The goal for this training is to teach you the basic concepts and tools to succesfully